mbest1813/documentation/v2/clickstream/destinations/s3-event-logs.md

 Getting data into your S3 bucket natively requires quite a bit of developer work; you'd need to use an analytics tool like [Google Analytics](google-analytics.md) and write an ETL pipeline to bring the data from that analytics tool to S3.
 This is inefficient in that it utilizes your engineering resources and dumps pre-formatted data into your S3 bucket rather than raw data.

-## Why send data to Amazon S3 using Astronomer Clickstream?
+## Why send data to Amazon S3 using MetaRouter?

 Getting data to Amazon S3 ultimately leaves you with data that was designed to power reports within an analytics tool, not the raw data you need for custom analysis.

-When you enable the Amazon S3 integration, raw data from Astronomer Clickstream automatically gets copied into your Amazon S3 bucket.
+When you enable the Amazon S3 integration, raw data from MetaRouter automatically gets copied into your Amazon S3 bucket.
 Everything is stored as line-separated JSON objects, which each contains data from a single API called made to our platform.

-Astronomer spares you the headache of writing custom ETL pipelines to get your data into an S3 bucket.
+MetaRouter spares you the headache of writing custom ETL pipelines to get your data into an S3 bucket.

-## Getting Started with Amazon S3 and Astronomer Clickstream
+## Getting Started with Amazon S3 and MetaRouter

-Astronomer makes it easy to copy broadcasted events to an [Amazon Simple Storage Service (S3) bucket](https://aws.amazon.com/s3/).
-You'll only need to configure the S3 Event Logs connector within your [Astronomer dashboard](https://app.astronomer.io/), and include our bucket policy.
+MetaRouter makes it easy to copy broadcasted events to an [Amazon Simple Storage Service (S3) bucket](https://aws.amazon.com/s3/).
+You'll only need to configure the S3 Event Logs connector within your [MetaRouter dashboard](https://app.metarouter.io/), and include our bucket policy.

 ### Amazon S3 Side